 To cut through the ribeye’s fattiness, you need a full-bodied wine that is high in tannins.
-A wine that matches this requirement is Cabernet Sauvignon.
-No matter of the seasoning, it pairs superbly with the flavorful, savory steak.
+Cabernet Sauvignon matches this requirement.
+No matter the seasoning, it pairs superbly with the flavorful, savory steak.
 Another great option is Zinfandel.
 Its spicy and fruity flavors create a great contrast with the meaty cut.
-Last but not least, you can try a Syrah wine.
-If you like a paprika-based seasoning for your steak, you can also pair it with an aged Bordeaux.
+Last but not least, you can try a Syrah.

 The Filet Mignon is an expensive cut from the thicker end of the cattle’s tenderloin.
 It has almost no fat, and thus, it’s very tender with a delicate flavor.
-Pan-frying and grilling are good ways to cook it.
-But as the filet is so low in fat, it’s important to avoid drying it out.
+Pan-frying and grilling are good ways to cook it but you should avoid drying it out.

-A cut of meat that as low in fat as the Filet Mignon doesn’t need a bold red wine to stand it.
+A cut of meat that is as low in fat as the Filet Mignon doesn’t need a bold red wine to stand it.
 Thus, you can go for a light-bodied red such as Pinot Noir.
 Its fruitiness pairs deliciously with the delicate flavors of the meat.
-If you serve the meat with a heavy sauce, choose a bolder wine, for instance, a Sangiovese or a Merlot.
-In case you’re a white wine lover, try a New World Chardonnay.
-Especially those that aged in oak are fantastic matches for Filet Mignon.
+If you serve the meat with a heavy sauce, choose a bolder wine, for instance, a Sangiovese or a Merlot:

 The New York Strip (or the Kansas Strip) is a cut from the short loin.
 It’s boneless and less fatty than a ribeye.
 However, due to its tight texture, it’s chewier and more flavorful than a filet cut.
 The best way to serve it is medium-rare to medium after grilling, frying, or broiling it.